kp101/Wellness-Monitor/RaspberryPi/panicbutton/README.md

 5. connect ground to RF receiver GND pin,
 6. connect D0 to B1 on level shifter.

-## Compiling and Installation Instructions:
+## Compiling and Installation Instructions

 1. Minimum customization should be made to panicbutton.h, mqtt.h.
 Then compile with Makefile,
 2. Once sucessfully compiled: